OriginFinancial/frontend-take-home-assignment/README.md

 - Allow only future months
 - When clicking on the arrow buttons it should go up and down month by month
-- The users should be able to move the months by typing the Left and Right arrow key on the keyboard
+- On focused, the users should be able to move the months by typing the Left and Right arrow key on the keyboard
+- We recommend you name this input as "reachDate"

 #### Confirm button